How can anyone in the United States think that bats are scary?

 - Smaller bat with long thumbs and claws.
 The fur is dark gray.

 - Black wing, ears, and legs.
-The wingspan is approximately 9 to 11 inches.
+The wingspan is approximately 10 inches (25 cm).
 Ears are medium in length.

 Out of all the bats in the United States, this species is most dependent on caves.

-Therefore, do not look for these bats in tree cavities, barns, artificial structures, or anywhere else!
+Therefore, do not look for these bats in tree cavities, barns, artificial structures, or anywhere else that is not a cave!

 Gray Bat Range Map